tristanbatchler/tbat.me/_posts/2024-11-15-godot-golang-mmo-part-8.md

     // If the other player was supposedly consumed by our own player, we need to verify the plausibility of the event errMsg := "Could not verify player consumption: "

+    // First, check the other player's radius is smaller than our player's if g.player.Radius <= other.Radius*1.5 {
+		g.logger.Println(errMsg + "player's radius not big enough") return
+	}

-    // First check if the player exists otherId := message.PlayerConsumed.PlayerId
+    // Next, check if the player exists otherId := message.PlayerConsumed.PlayerId
     other, err := g.getOtherPlayer(otherId)
     if err != nil {